rustequal/recface/README.md

 **TITLER_FRAMES** - During this number of frames the banner text will be displayed.

 **TITLER_TOTAL** - During this number of frames, a full cycle of the banner for the recognized face will take.
 The banner appearance scheme is as follows:
-  - Banner with text appears at the time of "TITLER_FRAMES" frames
+  - Banner with text appears at the time of "TITLER_FRAMES" frames.
   - If there is no other recognized face in the queue, the banner disappears.
   - If there is one more recognized face in the queue, then a banner with the text for this face appears.
   - After the banner disappears, it must take time to complete the cycle in "TITLER_TOTAL" frames.